kaser-taylor/higgs-pipeline/Learning-resources/feauture-construction-code.md

 DER_pt_ratio_lep_tau = ak.where(tau4.pt > 0, PRI_lep_pt / tau4.pt, -999)

+# line 119-148 explanation

+This part is a little beyond me.
+This is the construction of our derived features.
+While validating it gpt has pointed out some mathematical differences between the kaggle set and the atlas set and these will be covered in our second pass through to find mistakes

+# line 150-177
 # Now package into a pandas DataFrame if you want
 import pandas as pd
 df = pd.DataFrame({